Christ Episcopal Church (Gardiner, Maine): Description and history

 The Episcopal Church in Gardiner was organized in 1772 by Sylvester Gardiner, a major landowner for whom the city is named.
 This building, constructed in 1820, is its third sanctuary, the first having succumbed to fire in 1792, and the congregation having outgrown the second.
-It was designed by the Rev. Samuel Farmer Jarvis in what was then termed the "Gothick" style, which was then without precedent in New England.
+It was designed by the Rev. Samuel Farmar Jarvis in what was then termed the "Gothick" style, which was then without precedent in New England.